shirokovnv/laravel-query-api-frontend/readme.md

 The package for writing beautiful eloquent style queries in frontend

-For backend usage see [https://github.com/shirokovnv/laravel-query-api-backend](this package)
+For backend usage see [this package](https://github.com/shirokovnv/laravel-query-api-backend)

 > The package is in beta-testing right now.